syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rating/EJ2_ASP.MVC/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Item Count
+## ItemsCount

-You can specify the rating suggestion item count using the `ItemsCount` property.
+You can specify the number of stars using the `ItemsCount` property.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}